jackyzha0/jackyzha0.github.io/content/thoughts/TCP.md

 ## Acknowledgement Number
 Offset 64

-Tracks number of bytes received.
+Tracks number of bytes **received**.
 If 1000 bytes are received by a host, it increases the acknowledgement number by 1000 when it sends out a packet in response.